raamana/neuropredict/_sources/faq.rst.txt

     * provide a thorough estimate of *baseline* performance of their feature sets, instead of trying to find an arbitrary combination of predictive modeling tools to drive the numerical performance as high as possible.

-  * Keep in mind, Random forest classifier/regressor automatically discards features without any useful signal.
+  * Keep in mind, Random forest model/regressor automatically discards features without any useful signal.

-  * ``neuropredict`` is designed such that another classifier or combination of classifiers could easily be plugged in.
-We may be adding an option to integrate one of the following options to automatically select a classifier with the highest performance: `scikit-optimize <https://github.com/scikit-optimize/scikit-optimize>`_, `auto_ml <https://github.com/ClimbsRocks/auto_ml>`_ and `tpot <https://github.com/rhiever/tpot>`_ etc.
+  * ``neuropredict`` is designed such that another model or combination of classifiers could easily be plugged in.
+We may be adding an option to integrate one of the following options to automatically select a model with the highest performance: `scikit-optimize <https://github.com/scikit-optimize/scikit-optimize>`_, `auto_ml <https://github.com/ClimbsRocks/auto_ml>`_ and `tpot <https://github.com/rhiever/tpot>`_ etc.

 * *Does neuropredict handle covariates?*